nolanwinsman/blk-rename/README.md

 ### bulk_renamer

-Python script to rename multiple files in a folder
+Python script to rename multiple files in a folder.

-## Getting Started

-- python bulk_renamer.py PATH_TO_DIRECTORY
-- PATH_TO_DIRECTORY should be the absolute path to the directory you want to rename files inside of
-- NOTE : you might need to do <b>sudo python...</b> if you get a permission error

 ## Installation